Best Studio Headphones for Recording, Mixing & Music Production

 Attenuation, or the reduction of the ambient noise, is one of important features of studio headphones.
 Attenuation represents how much of the background noise a pair of headphones can block out.
 It is measured in decibels (dB).

 On average, closed back headphones are the best among the three standard types of headphones in this area.
 Semi-open back models are in the middle, while the open-back headphones offer the least amount of protection.
 That being said, some top-shelf open back models can rival the closed back headphones in this area.

 In-ear monitors also offer a decent amount of attenuation, especially the expensive models with custom-made earpieces.

 Of course, when shopping for the best studio headphones, you should also take budget into consideration.
 The price tags can range wildly, depending on the construction quality, quality (as well as the number and the type) of drivers, and quality of performance they deliver.

 An affordable pair of headphones with decent sound can be found under $100, but a pair of high-end headphones might cost several hundreds.
 Here, the choice should depend on your needs and preferences, as well as the amount of money you can afford to spend without regretting later on in case the difference in quality isn't that noticeable.

-Picking a pair of right studio headphones for music production can be a hard task as there are numerous things to consider and an almost limitless number of models to choose from.
+Picking the best studio headphones for music production, or picking just the right pair for you, can be a hard task as there are numerous things to consider and an almost limitless number of models to choose from.
 Hopefully, this will help you find the one that fits your needs.